Boana riojana

 Boana riojana is a species of frog in the family Hylidae.
-It is found in the Eastern Andes and Andean foothills between La Rioja Province in Argentina and northern Bolivia, and possibly further into adjacent Peru.
+It is found in the eastern Andes and the Andean foothills between La Rioja Province in Argentina and northern Bolivia, and possibly further into adjacent Peru.
 Common name Carrizo's tree frog has been used when referring to the formerly recognized Boana varelae (Carrizo, 1992).

 Boana riojana occurs at elevations of 1650–3400 m in the north and 500–1640 m in the south.
 Ecological requirements of this species are largely unknown.